 Clinical Exercise Science

-The CES concentration prepares student for emerging disciplines such as Exercise is Medicine which is projected by ACSM to grow steadily as the population in the USA ages and becomes more sedentary.
+The CLEC concentration prepares student for emerging disciplines such as Exercise is Medicine which is projected by ACSM to grow steadily as the population in the USA ages and becomes more sedentary.
 Students who complete this concentration and earn their Bachelor’s Degree will be well prepared to take the American College of Sports Medicine (ACSM) Certified Clinical Exercise Physiologist exam, and earn the ACSM Exercise is Medicine credential.
 Certified Clinical Exercise Physiologists and Exercise is Medicine credentialed individuals will be able to competently perform fitness assessments, design exercise prescriptions and implement therapeutic exercise programs to positively impact numerous health conditions.
 The courses in the concentration will also prepare students to pursue graduate studies and research in exercise physiology and nutrition related areas, as well as allied health disciplines such as Physical and Occupational Therapy, among others.

 Students at both the undergraduate and graduate level have access to the Department of Kinesiology’s state of the art research facilities.
 Students choosing the Clinical Exercise Science concentration may utilize the Department’s Metabolic, Nutrition and Exercise Science (MiNER) Laboratory to facilitate group and individual research projects under the direction of faculty dedicated to this field of study.

 ACSM Exercise is Medicine: What is the EIM Solution: